CLI Companion

 huggingface-cli repo create my-awesome-model

-*Explanation:* This creates a new public model repository named `my-awesome-model` under your personal user account.
-The full `repo_id` will be `your-username/my-awesome-model`.
+*This will create a new public model repository named `my-awesome-model` under your authenticated Hugging Face user account.*

 bash

-*Explanation:* This creates a new private dataset repository named `my-secret-data` under your personal user account.
+*This creates a private dataset repository called `my-private-data` under your personal account.
+Only you and invited collaborators will be able to access it.*

-3. **Create a public Space repository for an organization:**
+3. **Create a public Space repository under an organization:**

 bash

-huggingface-cli repo create my-org/my-demo-space --type space --organization my-org
+huggingface-cli repo create my-org/my-cool-space --type space --organization my-org

-*Explanation:* This creates a new public Space repository named `my-demo-space` under the organization `my-org`.
-You must have the necessary permissions within `my-org`.
+*This command creates a public Space repository named `my-cool-space` under the `my-org` organization.
+You must be a member of `my-org`.*

-4. **Create a public model repository specifying full repo_id:**
+4. **Create a private model repository using a specific token:**

 bash